JLeppa/VibezNow/README.md

 The lyrics in the musiXmatch dataset were obtained as two text files, mxm_dataset_train.txt and mxm_data_set_train.txt, which contained the 5000 most common words in the whole dataset, and the lyrics of 237,662 songs in the sparse bag-of-words vector format of raw counts of words matching the list of 5000 words.
 The conducted preprocessing of those lyrics included the following steps:

-1. Stopwords, as provided in the stopwords.txt, numbers and words with non-UTF-8 characters were removed from the list of words resulting to a new list of 4681 words.
+1. Stopwords, as provided in the *stopwords.txt*, numbers and words with non-UTF-8 characters were removed from the list of words resulting to a new list of 4681 words.
 The bag-of-words vectors were mapped to this new list of words.

-2. Songs with no lyrics or missing either name of the artist or title of the song in the unique_tracks.txt file were omitted, resulting to a total of 237,642 songs.
+2. Songs with no lyrics or missing either name of the artist or title of the song in the *unique_tracks.txt* file were omitted, resulting to a total of 237,642 songs.

 3. For each word, the number of lyrics that the word appeared in was calculated, as was the maximum count of each word within a single lyrics.
 These values were used to calculate normalized term frequencies, tf-idf, that account for different length of the lyrics and putting more weight on words that appear less frequently in the lyrics.